JonTDean/DMS/Readme.md

 - [] How to run the tests

-- [] Relevant version requirements (e.g., Python 2 vs. Python 3)
+- [ x ] Relevant version requirements (e.g., Python 2 vs. Python 3)

 ## Requirements

-1. Please make sure your operating system has Python3 installed.
+1. Please make sure your operating system has Python3@latest installed.

 2. Prior to running the application, please make sure to run the following command in order to install all necessary dependencies listed in the requirements.txt file: